310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Midori v2 %}
-You guys are doing it, keeping us out of the loop—
+You guys are doing it again, keeping us out of the loop—
 {% endbubble %}

 {% bubble Kanata worried %}